Demand generation: a roadmap to success

 Demonstrate core values and expertise

 For Specsavers, this means marketing activity over different channels and using relevant content, says Clarke.
 “Our channel mix has changed considerably.
-We used to be broadcast-led but now we do a lot more social, PR and industry engagement that helps us to be seen as experts in our sector.
+We used to be broadcast-led but now we do a lot more social, PR and industry engagement, which helps us to be seen as experts in our sector.
 We’re also showing how we live our core values,” she says.

-One of the Specsavers core values is patient advocacy, which can mean working with charities to provide optometry services to homeless people.
-It can also mean running a free ‘ask an optician’ service on the company’s Facebook page, says Clarke.
+One of the Specsavers core values is patient advocacy.
+For instance, the company works with charities to provide optometry services to homeless people and runs a free ‘ask an optician’ service on its Facebook page, says Clarke.
 “We started both services during the pandemic and have continued them because we’re passionate about improving access to services.
 This helps us to do that and to live those values, not just talk about them.”

 Adventure travel company WeRoad has moved to demand generation by focusing on social media content that inspires its customer base of 20-something adventure-seekers.
-“I think many marketers became obsessed with the number of leads and blasted people with emails until the potential customer purchased or asked to be removed from the list,” says Fabio Bin, WeRoad’s CMO.
-“Over the years, lead gen became an easy way to be in touch with potential customers.
-But in the online era, demand generation makes people aware of your product and brand and it shows how it could at some point be relevant for them.”
+“Many marketers became obsessed with the number of leads and blasted people with emails until the potential customer either made a purchase or asked to be removed from the list,” says Fabio Bin, WeRoad’s CMO.
+“Over the years, lead gen became an easy way to get in touch with potential customers.
+But in the online era, demand gen makes people aware of your product and brand and shows how your services could at some point be relevant for them.”

-The point about demand generation is that it understands that today’s consumers are well-informed.
-They will have done their research and have a shortlist of suppliers before they make a purchase decision.
+The point about demand generation is that it accounts for the fact that today’s consumers are well-informed.
+They will have done their research and have a shortlist of suppliers before they make a purchasing decision.
 Demand marketing helps companies to get on those shortlists by making potential customers aware of a brand’s values and relevance when they are ready to make a purchase.

-“If demand generation is putting up signs and giving samples to drive buzz that gets people to come to your market stand, lead generation is asking everyone at the market for information so you can sell them cake,” explains Lock.
+“If demand generation is putting up signs and giving samples to drive buzz that gets people to come to your market stand, lead generation is asking everyone at the market for information so you can sell them a product they may not even want,” Lock explains.

 Use communities to engage consumers

 WeRoad has thrown its marketing efforts behind Instagram, gaining 1.9 million followers since 2017.
-The company’s Instagram page is filled with inspiring travel photography that doesn’t usually include a sales pitch, says Bin.
+The company’s Instagram page is filled with inspiring travel photography and usually doesn’t include a sales pitch, says Bin.
 “We aren’t selling trips on our Instagram page.
-We’re providing content that people value, which they find interesting, speaking to them in their language about things they care about,” he says.
+We’re providing content that people value, speaking to them in their language about things they care about,” he says.
 “Once you attract people, when they are considering a trip, you are there.”

-WeRoad’s social media followers are treated as a community, and the company sets up groups and chats that help followers to connect and advise one another.
+WeRoad’s social media followers are treated as a community and the company sets up groups and chats that help followers to connect and advise one another.
 “People ask for tips on what to see or do in particular places, or who is going to be at an event,” he says.
-“Our view is that travel is, for our customers, a way to meet new people, and our marketing is an extension of that.”
+“Our view is that travel is, for our customers, a way to meet new people.
+Our marketing is an extension of that.”

-This type of marketing might work well, but it isn’t easy to measure.
-WeRoad uses engagement metrics to evaluate its demand generation results, while many companies use a combination of these metrics with traditional conversion rates, says Lock.
+Although this type of marketing may work well, its success isn’t easy to measure.
+WeRoad uses engagement metrics to evaluate its demand-generation results, while many companies use a combination of these metrics with traditional conversion rates, says Lock.
 “You might run a social media campaign that gives everyone a fuzzy feeling about your brand, but you’ll use lead generation to nurture those interested customers through the process.
 It’s not lead gen or demand gen, it’s using both together.”

 Changing the narrative: storytelling for quality leads